 Is The Phoebus Foundation a museum?

 The Phoebus Foundation is not a traditional museum.
 We are an art foundation with philanthropic objectives, which wants to share its collection with the widest possible audience.
 We do this through exhibitions and loans, cultural events, symposia and publications.
 As a result, our works are located in many different places.
 More information on current exhibitions can be found here.

 How can I subscribe to the newsletter?

-You can subscribe to our monthly newsletter at the bottom of our website.
+You can subscribe to our monthly newsletter here.

 Together with the Chancellery, The Phoebus Foundation strives to make its collection as accessible as possible to the widest possible audience.
 As an author, are you looking for specific images?
 As a museum, are you looking for cooperation?
 For these questions and for more information about the Boerentoren, our exhibitions and the Phoebus fellowship, please check the frequently asked questions.
 Still haven’t found an answer to your question?
 Mail us and we will be happy to see if we can help.